France-ioi/algorea-devdoc/backend/decisions-app-code.md

 # Architecture Decisions: App & Code

+## The environment is forced to `test` in the tests, can never be `test` when running the application, and the `test` environment only read its configuration from `config.yaml.test`, and never from `config.yaml`

+Date: 05/06/2024

+Why?
+- We want to make sure tests are never run on a live database because they erase all the data.

+More info and discussion: https://github.com/France-ioi/AlgoreaBackend/pull/1085

 ## Fields that are not visible to the user due to access rights must not appear in the response at all

 Date: 12/09/2023